Fermion masses and mixings and $g-2$ muon anomaly in a $Q_6$ flavored 2HDM: Introduction

 The rest of this work is structured as follows.
 The description of the model is given in section \ref{model}.
-Section \ref{Higgs} presents the scalar potential of the model.
 The fermion masses and mixings together with the numerical analysis is presented in section \ref{fermion}.
-Sections \ref{anomal} and \ref{mesonoscil} are devoted to the muon anomalous magnetic moment and mesons oscillation, respectively.
-Finally, some conclusions are drawn in section \ref{conclusion}.
+The implication of the model in the muon anomalous magnetic moment is discussed in section \ref{anomal}.
+Finally, some conclusions are stated in section \ref{conclusion}.
+Appendix \ref{app} presents briefly the Clebsch–Gordan coefficients of the $Q_6$ group.
+Appendix \ref{Preventedterms} provides the Yukawa terms prevented by additional symmetries $Q_6, Z_4$ and $Z_2$.
+Appendix \ref{Higgs} shows the model scalar potential.